Hypersapling/eggfight-feedback/README.md

 # EggFight | Feedback
-If you would like to give feedback or report a bug, please create a new issue by clicking on Issues => Create.
+If you would like to give feedback or report a bug, please [Create a New Issue](https://github.com/Hypersapling/eggfight-feedback/issues/new/choose)